 - Punitive Damages

-What You Should Know After a Car Accident to Avoid Being Taken Advantage Of
+What You Should Know After an Auto Accident to Avoid Being Taken Advantage Of

 Let's be honest - there are a lot of entities that see dollar signs after someone gets injured.
 Medical providers are prone to run up big bills, loan companies want to exploit you, and lawyer billboards all over Columbia are constantly pushing you to call for fast cash.